gaganpreet/fastapi-starter/README.md

 * Modern admin interface using [React-Admin](https://marmelab.com/react-admin/)
 * Github Action for building docker images and testing and dependabot config to keep project dependencies up to date
 * Create Typescript bindings for front-end automatically from OpenAPI spec using [OpenAPI-Generator](https://github.com/OpenAPITools/openapi-generator/), no need to write/update code when backend changes
-* SQLAlchemy 1.4 ORM (in future mode, with 2.0 style API) and Alembic for database migrations
+* SQLAlchemy (async with 2.0 future API) and Alembic for database migrations
 * pytest with example tests included